How to declutter and organize toys with these great tips.

-The kids room might be the trickiest to declutter and organize as this is where the child also sleeps and stores things like clothing etc. Toys is in this room often get mixed up under the bed, thrown on the floor, tossed in a dresser or closet, among other places.
+The kids room might be the trickiest to declutter and organize as this is where kids also sleep and store things like clothing etc. Toys in this room often get mixed up under the bed, thrown on the floor, tossed in a dresser or closet, among other places.

 To declutter kids room follow the steps above and then check these tips to organize it.

 A. Under the Bed

 Under the bed is a space that not many people may think about.
 It is easily accessible and really uses the most out of a space that might otherwise just have things kicked under it.

 The best thing to store under here are coloring books, regular books, note pads, pens, etc. Inexpensive plastic storage bins like these ones are perfect for under the bed.
 Pens and crayons can be kept in pencil boxes within the bin.

 The closet is the place where toys get buried under shoes, lost in corners, etc. There are two great options for the closet.

 1 – The first is a hanging shoe organizer.
 This option has at least twelve pouches on it meant to hold shoes, but these can hold anything and easily can hang on the closet door, along the wall or even hung on a sturdy hanger.
 They are great for small items like Hot Wheel cars, action men, soft toys, barbie clothes or accessories.

 2 – Another choice within the closet is a toy box.
 A toy box serves as a great tool for a variety of reasons.
 One, it can be combined with the shoe organizer.
 In this scenario, the toy box houses bigger items like baby dolls or stuffed animals and the organizer holds the items that accompanies those toys.
 The toy box also serves another purpose.
 It is tucked away in the closet, leaving more space in the actual bedroom.

 And in case you want something more girly: